bittnkr/uniq/README.md

 ![Throughput x Threads](https://i.stack.imgur.com/laMSX.png)

 * **O(1)** The cost per operation with 2 threads is the same for 512.
+I think this is de definitive proof lock-freedom.

 Comments, benchmarks and use cases are welcome.